raysky9999/tomcat-classloader-ordered/README.md

 ## Compatibility

-This classloader should be compatible with Apache Tomcat 8.0.x and 8.5.x.
+This classloader should be compatible with Apache Tomcat 8.5.28 and above.

 ## How to use